NASA Orion capsule safely blazes back from moon, aces test

 The capsule splashed down more than 300 miles (482 kilometers) south of the original target zone.
 Forecasts calling for choppy seas and high wind off the Southern California coast prompted NASA to switch the location.

-Orion logged 1.4 million miles as it zoomed to the moon and then entered a wide, swooping orbit for nearly a week before heading home.
+Orion logged 1.4 million miles (2.25 million kilometers) as it zoomed to the moon and then entered a wide, swooping orbit for nearly a week before heading home.

 Orion beamed back stunning photos of not only the gray, pitted moon, but also the home planet.
 As a parting shot, the capsule revealed a crescent Earth — Earthrise — that left the mission team speechless.